antimatter96/blog/content/posts/the-practice-of-programming-2.md

 date: 2020-07-09T03:11:33+05:30
 draft: false
 summary: "Summary of The Practice Of Programming.
 Part 2 : Algorithms & Data Structures"
-truncated: true
-backtotop:  true
-description: "Part 2 in my summary of The Practice Of Programming"
+description: Part 2 in my summary of The Practice Of Programming
 weight: 1
 aliases: []
 categories:
-- "Book Summaries"
+  - Book Summaries
 tags:
   - pop
+updated: 2023-11-27T02:30
 ---